 Transportation in Lake Louisa State Park

-Getting to the park is simple with a GPS system off of Highway 50 and US 27.
-Once inside, getting around the park, even in an RV, is quite easy.
+Once inside Lake Louisa State Park, getting around the park, even in an RV, is quite easy.
 You’ll find that there are no driving restrictions for RVs, so you’ll have nothing to worry about when you’re making your way from one part of the park to another.
 The local roads within the park offer access to each of the lakes.

 Campgrounds and parking in Lake Louisa State Park